lyqht/Octokit-lite/CONTRIBUTING.md

 ```

-> Thanks Zernonia!
-This create table script is generated using [supabase-schema](https://github.com/zernonia/supabase-schema).

-More forward link is [Supabase-App](https://app.supabase.com/)

 Then you need to add additional auth URLs to your project, depending on the URL you spin up the app on.

 - If you are working **locally**, it should be `http://localhost:3000`